django-ve/django-helloworld/README.rst

 helloworld
 ==========

-A Djanfo hello world example
+A Django hello world example

 Followed by::